Hail-Lucifer/Linux-vs-Windows-Servers/Linux-vs-Windows-Servers-Guide.md

 > *"The methodology stays the same — only the commands change."*

-For SOC analysts, **platform-agnostic proficiency is not a specialization — it is a necessity.**

 By mastering both Linux and Windows, you position yourself to investigate any alert, on any system, wherever the evidence leads.

----

 ---

 <div align="center">